 To date, we do not know much about Pamir and Tajikistan in general.
 For speleologists, the Pamir is an unexplored geographical area.
 On the territory of Tajikistan, there are several karst areas.
 It is an interesting and unique area of the Khoja-Mumin salt massif with large and beautiful caves formed in the salt strata.
 This is also the area where the cave Rangkulskaya (Syykyrdy-Unkur) in Eastern Pamir is located.

 Also, an interesting area is located on the mountain plateau of one of the spurs of the Vakhsh Range, located north of the city of Nurek.
 Located on a plateau in the east-west direction, there are hundreds of karst sinkholes that haven’t previously been investigated.
 Very interesting is the karst area on the border with Kyrgyzstan.
 This is the Kuramin Range, where in ancient times silver and lead ores were mined in cave mines.
 Villagers say that in ancient times, and during the rule of the Bolsheviks, the local rulers hid treasures in deep caves.

-In 2019-2020, our Foundation is planning to conduct a reconnaissance speleological expedition to the karst regions of Tajikistan.
-The purpose of such a trip is to be acquainted with potential karst areas.
-We want to see these areas; we want to learn how to organize logistics, to know which area is more promising for searching new caves.
+In 2020-2021, our Fund plans to conduct a speleological expedition to the karst areas of Tajikistan.
+The purpose of such a trip is to study potential karst areas.
+We want to know which area is more promising for finding new caves.

 Further, the expedition will continue to the northeast, where we are going to continue our speleological exploration in the karst regions to the northeast of the city of Nurek (South Tajikistan).
 Here in the northwestern spur of the Vakhsh ridge on a large kast plateau, numerous sinkholes were formed, these formed in the layers of gypsum and limestone rocks.